 Thread, gut, teabags, watercolour and glue on Tissue Paper

 48 x 48 cm

-This artwork is exhibited at the Pretoria Art Museum from 4 March – 26 April 2015 as part of The Industrial Karoo – Fear & Loss, curated by Katie Barnard du Toit.
+This artwork was exhibited at the Pretoria Art Museum in 2015 as part of The Industrial Karoo – Fear & Loss, curated by Katie Barnard du Toit.